Vishal (actor): 2004–2011

-His next film, the political action drama Sivappathigaram (2006), directed by Karu Pazhaniappan was a failure financially despite favourable reviews.
+His next film, the political action drama Sivappathigaram (2006), directed by Karu Palaniappan was a failure financially despite favourable reviews.
 His next film was released in January 2007, Hari's multi-starring family action drama Thaamirabharani (2007) and the film went on to gain considerable box office success, carrying good reports amidst other big budget releases.
 Later in the year, he appeared in Boopathy Pandian's Malaikottai (2007), a comedy entertainer.
 In his first full-length comic role, Vishal received mixed feedback for his portrayal from critics, with Rediff stating that he is "a far cry from the rather endearing young man in Sandakozhi", whilst describing his performance as "cringe-able".
-Behindwoods stated it as an "Average masala-mix entertainer".
-The film took a large opening and was declared a blockbuster, featuring in the top 10 at behindwoods box office.
+Behindwoods stated it is an "Average masala-mix entertainer".
+The film took a large opening and was declared a blockbuster, featuring in the top 10 at Behindwoods box office.
 In the year 2008, for the first time, Vishal portrayed a police officer in Sathyam, which became a commercial failure at the box office.
 Then both his films Thoranai (2009) and Theeradha Vilaiyattu Pillai (2010) were just average grossers.
 Additionally, the box-office duds, Sathyam and Thoranai, both of which were bilingual in Tamil and Telugu, failed to establish his popularity in Telugu cinema.

 Vishal was then given the opportunity to feature in Bala's dark comedy Avan Ivan (2011), after being recommended to the director by his friend Arya.
 Portraying a village stage actor with a squint, Vishal had severe eye pain and headaches, and he also had a serious muscular injury on sets.
 The film opened to mixed reviews, though Vishal's performance won positive reviews.
 Indiaglitz stated that Vishal delivered an "award winning performance" and that his "mannerisms and body language give you goosebumps".
 The reviewer further cited that "Vishal's spontaneous response to his mentor's death in the movie is touching.
 His demonstration of Navarasas in front of actor Suriya will melt you in tears".
 Vishal played the role of a police officer in his following release Vedi (2011), directed by Prabhu Deva, which was declared an instant flop at the box office.